shaneapowell/EventHorizonIlluminate/README.md

 A This indicates that an error occured trying to find the correct buttons to light up.
 4 show flashes means that some sort of "default" button configuration was used.
 Check the logfile to see what errors caused this.

 ---
 **Q Why do the lights flash quickly 2 times?**

 A This indicates a success!
 It's quicly telling you that the buttons that are lit up are correct.
 It means a mapping was found in one of the .xml files, and in the config.ini file.

 ---
+***Q Can I help with this project?***

+A Yes!!
+See `CONTRIBUTE` below.
+---

+#CONTRIBUTE
+I'm acceping pull-requests for any modifications to the button definition XML files.
+I'll push any changes I make, and I encourage anybody to help me by pushing any changes they make too.

+Also..
+I'm not a circuit expert..
+I'm a hobbyist.
+If any electronics experts out there can improve on my design.. please do..
+I'll happily link to your designs here.

+# FUTURE PLANS
+GPIO?
+Not everybody wants to bother with adding a MCP23107 chip for i2c support.
+That said.. some of you will not event want to use the UNL2803 chip to sink the current.. someone will have very low current LEDs wired in, and want to sink, or source the current directly to the LEDs using the Raspberry Pis GPIO pins.
+While, I don't think that is a good idea, I'm considering adding direct GPIO control in a future release.
+Should be somewhat simple to add afterall.

 #RESOURCES:
 - http://forum.arcadecontrols.com/index.php/topic,98241.0.html